khakhalin/notes/keywords/mypy.md

 ```
 Built-in types: `int`, `float`, `bool`, `str`, `bytes`

-To provide typing to iterables (starting Python 3.9) we do
+To provide typing to iterables and maps (starting Python 3.9) we do
 * `x: list[int] = [1]` for lists
 * `x: set[int] = {1}` for sets
 *  `x: dict[str, int] = {'word': 0}` (key, val) for dictionaries